 Boat and Ferry Travel

-Boat travel in Greece is common and relatively inexpensive.
-Every weekend thousands of Athenians set off on one- and two-hour trips to islands like Aegina, Hydra, and Andros, while in summer ferries are weighed down with merrymakers on their way to Mykonos, Rhodes, and Santorini.
+Boat travel in Greece is common and reasonably priced.
+Every weekend thousands of Athenians set off on one- and two-hour trips to islands like Aegina, Hydra, and Andros, while in summer ferries are weighed down with merrymakers on their way to Mykonos, Rhodes, and Crete.
 Cruise ships, ferries, and hydrofoils from the Aegean and most other Greek islands dock and depart every day from Athens's main port, Piraeus, 10 km (6 miles) southwest of Central Athens.
 Ships for Corfu sail from ports nearer to it, such as Patras and Igoumenitsa.
 Connections from Piraeus to the main island groups are good, while connections from main islands to smaller ones within a group are less so.

 Getting to and from Piraeus and Rafina